tabmiles/Learning-Ruby/PLP4-Loops_Functions.md

+# This file goes over the loops and function syntax of Ruby.
+Please refer to loops.rb and functions.rb for more code.

 # Types of Loops
 Ruby has a few different kinds of loops: **while, for, until**.
 To form a **while loop** you would follow this form: